- desired capabilities

 After completing the test execution on the Run Test Case Page, you should follow these steps to access and analyse the captured network logs:

-1. Click the Show Logs button on the Run Results page and locate the section dedicated to Network Logs under the Logs tab.
+- Click the Show Logs button in the Run Results page.
+This opens the Logs page.

-3. Click Download Log File at the top-right of the screen to retrieve the network log file in HAR format.
+- Click Download log file at the top-right corner of the Logs screen to retrieve the network log file in HAR format.
 You can then analyse the network logs offline.
-View Network Logs